ysshz-ns/nat64/README.md

 ```
 Usage:
-    -p, --port     Port to listen on.
+    -p, --tcp-port     TCP Port to listen on.
 Default port is 8888.
+Set to 0 to disable.
+    -P, --udp-port     UDP Port to listen on.
+Default port is 8888.
+Set to 0 to disable.
     -w, --window       TCP window size.
 Requires the tcp-brutal kernel module.
     -h, --help         Show this help message.
 ```

-- **-p, --port:** Specify the port for the server to listen on.
+- **-p, --tcp-port:** Specify the TCP port for the server to listen on.
+The default is `8888`.
+- **-P, --udp-port:** Specify the UDP port for the server to listen on.
 The default is `8888`.
 - **-w, --window:** Set the TCP window size.
 Use this option if the default congestion control does not perform adequately, particularly in restrictive environments.
 - **-h, --help:** Display the help message.